-MODBUS Coils are used in the 5000 to implement specific operator commands.
+MODBUS Coils are used in the 5100 to implement specific operator commands.
 A single coil is set to trigger the function.
 These coils are self clearing once the function has been executed.

-It is possible to configure the operation of the 4 remote keys (See the Reference Manual for details of the available functions).
+It is possible to configure the operation of the 5 remote keys (See the Reference Manual for details of the available functions).
 Each of the remote keys has a normal function triggered by a single press and a second function which is triggered by a long 2 second key press.
 Coils 5 ..12 simulate the operation of these physical buttons.
-In this way it is possible to operate these extended functions of the 5000 without the need for the Setpoint accessory card or the physical buttons.
+In this way it is possible to operate these extended functions of the 5100 without the need for the Setpoint accessory card or the physical buttons.

-The 5000 commands available as coils are as follows:
+The 5100 commands available as coils are as follows:

 Coil Function

 00001 Zero

 00002 Tare

 00003 Gross/Net

 00004 Print

+00005 Function Key

+00006 Function Key long press

+Coil Function

-00005 Remote Key 1 function single press
+00010 Remote Key 1 function single press

-00006 Remote Key 2 function single press
+00011 Remote Key 2 function single press

-00007 Remote Key 3 function single press
+00012 Remote Key 3 function single press

-00008 Remote Key 4 function single press
+00013 Remote Key 4 function single press

+00014 Remote Key 5 function single press

-00009 Remote Key 1 function long press
+00020 Remote Key 1 function long press

-00010 Remote Key 2 function long press
+00021 Remote Key 2 function long press

-00011 Remote Key 3 function long press
+00022 Remote Key 3 function long press

-00012 Remote Key 4 function long press
+00023 Remote Key 4 function long press

+00024 Remote Key 5 function long press